elekeskaroly/Arduino-EEPROM-PROGRAMMER/README.md

  - Erase EEPROM

-It's based mainly on Ben Eater's https://www.youtube.com/watch?v=K88pgWhEb1Mdesign
+Hardware based on Ben Eater's https://www.youtube.com/watch?v=K88pgWhEb1Mdesign You need 2 shift registers for the output of the adress lines.

-But has a few differences.
+Connect shift register outputs to EEPROM adress lines.
+(First shift register, first data out pin to adress 0, second to a1 ...)
-You need 2 shift registers for the output of the adress lines.
+Data lines conected to arduino data pins.
+EEPROM data 0 to arduino digital output 2, data 1 to D3 etc.
-Connect shift register outputs to EEPROM adresses.
-(First shift register, first data out pin to adress 0) Data lines conected to arduino data pins.
-EEPROM data 0 to arduino digital output 2.
+For the adress display, use a TM1637 connected to pins A3,A2 on the arduino.

 ![Image 1](https://github.com/elekeskaroly/Arduino-EEPROM-PROGRAMMER/blob/main/screen%20003.jpg)
 ![Image 2](https://github.com/elekeskaroly/Arduino-EEPROM-PROGRAMMER/blob/main/screen%20002.jpg)